2 Days in Barcelona: A Perfect Weekend Itinerary (+Map & Tips)

 It’s always busy here and if you come during the day, you’ll get overwhelmed by the traffic and the crowds of people.
 In the morning, especially on a weekend, it’s much easier to appreciate this place.

-If you didn’t have breakfast at the hotel, head straight to Cafe Zurich.
-It’s located in the Southwestern corner of Plaça de Catalunya, just before the start of La Rambla.
+For breakfast, stop at Cafe Zurich, in the Southwestern corner of Plaça de Catalunya.
 Established in 1862, this cafe is a popular place with locals and tourists alike.
 Get a cup of coffee and a croissant and watch pigeons and passers-by.
 It’s a great place to start your day in Barcelona.

 La Rambla

-Probably the most famous street in Barcelona, La Rambla (also called La Ramblas) is a must in any Barcelona itinerary.
-It has a beautiful tree-lined pedestrian lane that connects Plaça de Catalunya to the Port Vell area by the beach.
+Probably the most famous street in Barcelona, La Rambla (also called Las Ramblas) is a must in any Barcelona itinerary.
+A tree-lined pedestrian promenade connects Plaça de Catalunya with the Port Vell waterfront.

-However, going early in the morning is the only way to appreciate La Ramba.
-During the day, it’s crowded with street vendors, street musicians, and restaurants terraces, and it gets extremely busy.
-So busy that you’ll have to devote all your attention to navigating the crowds and avoiding pickpockets rather than enjoying the sights.
+However, going early in the morning is the best way to appreciate La Rambla.
+During the day, it’s crowded with street vendors, musicians, and restaurant terraces, and it gets extremely busy.
+So busy that you’ll likely spend more time navigating the crowds and watching out for pickpockets than enjoying the surroundings.

-One of the first things you’ll pass is Font de Canaletes.
-According to the legend, if you drink from this fountain, you’ll definitely come back to Barcelona.
-But I have no idea if the water is actually drinkable…
+One of the first landmarks you’ll pass is Font de Canaletes.
+According to legend, if you drink from this fountain, you’ll return to Barcelona.
+That said, I’m not sure if the water is actually drinkable.

 Other main sights in La Rambla area include Plaça de Sant Josep Oriol with Basílica de Santa Maria del Pi, Gran Teatre del Liceu, Palau Güell, and Plaça Reial.
 A corner building with a dragon at Plaça Boqueria is also noteworthy.

 Some of these places are just a short photo stop, the others, like Palau Güell, can be visited inside.
 However, if you have just two days in Barcelona, I think you better save your time for the other sights.
-You have to be selective, especially if you are visiting in high season when there are queues and long wait times at every attraction.
+You have to be selective, especially if you are visiting in high season when there are queues and long waiting times at many attractions.

 TIP: Treat yourself to some pastry at the Pasteleria Escribà.
 Established in 1820, it’s said to be the most famous patisserie in Barcelona.
 Even if you don’t go inside, it’s worth stopping by to see the building.